JKRhb/sdf-wot-converter-py/README.md

 The converter is both usable as a library and a command line tool.
 It provides conversion functions between WoT Thing Descriptions, WoT Thing Models and SDF Models (one for each combination).
-You can find a number of examples for the usage of the converter down below.
+You can find a number of examples for the usage of the converter down below as well as overviews for the conversion between SDF and WoT TMs.

 The CI pipeline is set up to automatically convert all (valid) models from the [oneDM playground](https://github.com/one-data-model/playground) to WoT Thing Models and upload to the results to [this repository](https://github.com/JKRhb/onedm-playground-wot-tm).